freaktechnik/jetpack-homepanel/README.md

 This project is licensed unter the MPL 2.0.
 For the full license text, check out [mozilla.org/MPL/2.0/](http://mozilla.org/MPL/2.0/).

 ## Usage
-Using this module is as simple as listing it in the dependencies of your package.json.
-It's name is "jetpack-homepanel".
-Run `npm install` and npm will do the rest for you.
+Using this module is as simple as running `npm install jetpack-homepanel --save` and npm will do the rest for you.
 ### Section
 Represents a list or grid of items in a panel on the homescreen.
 Fennec currently only supports one per panel.